 I’m not going to start this blog post by apologizing for not updating.
-We’ve been busy with logistics and if you have a problem with that then we can fight to the death by the fires of Colorado.
+We’ve been busy with logistics (check this original site) and if you have a problem with that then we can fight to the death by the fires of Colorado.
+Click here to find the best lawyer to fight for your cause.
 Which is where we are, and where we will be for several weeks.
 We even moved into a house!
 The RV (Residential Versatility) Project continues, and despite the record highs in Fort Collins, we couldn’t be happier to be in the epicenter of USA Climbing, which everyone knows is not Capen Park, Missouri.
 The Front Range is to the climbing scene what Hollywood is for the celebrity rehab scene.

 Case in point: We dropped the trailer in Brad’s driveway on Saturday.
 (Remember Brad, the chiseled hand-stand-walking offwidth master with laser-eyes, whom we met in Hueco?)
 On Sunday morning, we drove an hour north to Vedauwoo, WY to meet Pete, Bob, Nick and Becca.

 Pete is Peter Mortimer, who, along with Nick Rosen, runs Sender Films.
 Becca is a Sender employee until the fall semester at USC rolls around.
 The three Sender folks were filming for this year’s Reel Rock tour, specifically for a segment about off-width climbing.
 Brad had told them about the RV Project crew, and luckily for us, Sender was happy to have us along.